WACC IS BACK IN FULL SWING!

 Music, Politics & Healing Through Singing

 WACC sponsored a conversation about Music, Politics & Healing Through Singing with WACC director Suzannah Park and two of her beloved colleagues from Village Harmony, Dr. Kathy Bullock and Gideon Crevoshay.
 The talk is now available here.
-Thanks to everyone who came to this online event and has asked for more of these sort of sessions.
-We’ll do more of these in the new year!

 Testimonials